 - Citation dismissed after participation

 If you or your child has been charged with DWI under the age of 21 in Georgetown, Round Rock, Cedar Park, Killeen, Temple, Leander, Taylor, Hutto, or the surrounding communities – your future doesn’t have to be ruined.
-Contact the experienced Georgetown criminal defense attorneys at Law Office of Michael J. Price today.
+Contact the experienced Georgetown criminal defense attorneys at Law Office of Price & Wiggins, P.C. today.

 We will fight against the charges or otherwise seek a more favorable outcome in you or your child’s underage DWI case in Texas.
 Call (512) 354-1880 today to schedule your free initial consultation.